cac-t-u-s/cac-t-u-s.github.io/pages/write-library.md

 ### Structure and Naming

 - The name of the library is the name of the folder before the first white space (_"my-lib"_, _"my-lib 1.0"_, ...)
-- The folder should contain a file of this name, with the extension "omlib" (e.g. _"my-lib.omlib"_)
+- The folder should contain a file of this name, with the extension "olib" (e.g. _"my-lib.olib"_)
 - A subfolder sound contain the sources (optional)
 - A subfolder named _"resources"_ should contain the resources, and in particular another subfolder named _"icons"_

+_Note: the extension ".omlib" is also supported._

 ```
 my-lib/
-  |---- my-lib.omlib
+  |---- my-lib.olib
   |---- sources/
            |---- file-1.lisp
            |---- file-2.lisp